microsoft/text-analytics-walkthrough/README.md

 If you're new to Cognitive Services, here's what you'll need to do to get set up.
 You will need a Microsoft Azure subscription. you do not already have one, set up a Microsoft Azure subscription.
 You can sign up for a free trial at: https://azure.microsoft.com/free

-## Step 1: Set up an Azure Cognitive Services resource
+## Step 1: Set up an Azure Text Analytics resource
 If you don't already have one, use the following steps to create a Cognitive Services resource in your Azure subscription:

 1. In another browser tab, open the Azure portal at: https://portal.azure.com
-1. Click the **＋Create a resource button**, search for Cognitive Services, and create a Cognitive Services resource with the following settings:
+1. Click the **＋Create a resource button**, search for Text Analytics, and create a Cognitive Services resource with the following settings:
     * Name: Enter a unique name.
     * Subscription: Your Azure subscription.
     * Location: Any available location.
-    * Pricing tier: S0
+    * Pricing tier: Free F0
     * Resource group: Create a resource group with a unique name.

 1. Deployment will take a few minutes, but that's okay!
 We won't need it just yet.
 Onward to the next step!